ajoythomas/eleventy-netlify-boilerplate/pages/home.md

 navtitle: Home
 ---
 # 🎉 Happy Birthday Sinuhe! 🎉
-Finally you are ready for those big boy pants!
+## Finally you are ready for those big boy pants!

-https://www.sinuheg.com/ is now yours.
-Don't go all crazy with new app ideas, you still need to turn in those TPS reports.
+Sinuheg.com is now yours! you didn't ask for it, but we gave it you anyway just like all the responsbilites at work.
+With big boy pants comes big boy responsibility.

 <!--
 This is a template for building a simple blog website with the [Eleventy static site generator](https://www.11ty.io), with deployment to [Netlify](https://www.netlify.com).